xavieran/rabbitmq_demo/README.md

 RabbitMQ routes these messages to workers.
 The workers perform their work and send the result back to RabbitMQ.
 The notebook, which is listening for the result, is served it by RabbitMQ.
-The notebook prints the result
+The notebook prints the result.